gozer-mozilla/mod_authn_persona/README.md

   The location of the login page, it's never accessed directly.
 But it needs to be accessible by unauthenticated users.
+* `AuthPersonaLogoutURL` (default: unset)

+  The location where logout happens, accessing it triggers a session logout, but the location is responsible for the Persona JavaScript logout itself

+* `AuthPersonaLogoutReturnTo` (default: /)

+  When the logout page is accessed, where to redirect the now logged-out user to

 * `AuthPersonaFakeBasicAuth`: (default: Off)

   When set, this will set a fake Authorization: header with the Persona userid and